 What is the 48 Hour Fast | How to Practice the 48 Hours Fast Safely? | How to break the 48 hours Fast | Benefits of the 48 Hour Fast | Side Effects of the 48 Hour Fast

 Intermittent fasting has been further molded into different fasting regimens that involve fasting for a few hours and having food only during eating windows.
-The most common intermittent fasting pattern consists of 16/8, 12/12 intermittent fasting, OMAD, etc.
+The most common intermittent fasting schedules consists of 16/8, 14/10 intermittent fasting, OMAD, etc. Here is a list to the 10 types of intermittent fasting.

 This article will break down the 48 hours fast and answer your queries regarding this new diet trend.
 We will shed light on whether the 48 hour fast is safe and what you need to know before jumping on this diet train.